13 Bathroom Renovation Mistakes That Could Break Your Budget

 5. Opting for More Countertop Space and Less Sinks

-Double vanities come in compact sizes now (as small as 48″) so don’t assume your bathroom can’t fit one.
+Double vanities come in compact sizes now (as small as 48″), so don’t assume your bathroom can’t fit one.
 Even a compact double vanity can completely change the function and flow of a shared bathroom.

-6. Choosing All Dark Finishes
+6. Going All-In on Dark Finishes

 Black bathroom floors look dramatic and elevated in photos.
 But in reality, they show every single hair, water droplet, and speck of dust lying on the surface.